dieterich-lab/ImmunOMICS/README.md

 The workflow shown below allows predicting COVID-19 severity from scRNA-seq data.
 The workflow parameters should be set in the config file provided as a parameter for the snakemake command.
 The inputs are:

-- The training sets: list of datasets that will be used for the training.
+- The training sets: list of datasets that will be used for the training
 - The testing sets: list of datasets to be tested by the trained model
 - The output directory
 - The number of Top genes differentially expressed between conditions to be selected